SOUTHWESTERN HOUSE

 AMAZING BIODIVERSITY

-Despite the daunting beginnings in 2008, the tide soon turned towards the native plants and, as of 2025, we can proudly celebrate a resounding success in terms of native landscaping and hence biodiversity around our home.
-Where there was once predominantly bare dirt, there is now a diverse woodland!
+Despite the daunting botanical beginnings in 2008, the tide soon turned towards the native plants and, as of 2025, Claudia and Vincent proudly celebrate a resounding success in terms of native landscaping and hence biodiversity around their home.
+Where there was once predominantly bare dirt, there is now diverse woodland and rich xeriscaping!
 Attracted by Vincent’s ecological restoration efforts, the return of wildlife by the house has been nothing short of spectacular.
-From our home we have admired many memorable species, including: Bobcat, Mountain Lion, Gray Fox, Coyote, Striped Skunk, Spotted Skunk, Hooded Skunk, Collared Peccary, Gray Hawk, Golden Eagle, Zone-tailed Hawk, Gambel’s Quail, Elegant Trogon, Violet-crowned Hummingbird, Varied Bunting, Gila Monster, Black-tailed Rattlesnake, Madrean Alligator Lizard, Sonoran Desert Toad, Black Witch moths…and countless other species, both large and small.
+Wildlife viewed from the house includes: i Bobcat, Mountain Lion, Gray Fox, Coyote, Striped Skunk, Spotted Skunk, Hooded Skunk, Collared Peccary, Gray Hawk, Golden Eagle, Zone-tailed Hawk, Gambel’s Quail, Elegant Trogon, Violet-crowned Hummingbird, Varied Bunting, Gila Monster, Black-tailed Rattlesnake, Madrean Alligator Lizard, Sonoran Desert Toad, Black Witch moths…and countless other species, both large and small.

-Among our most vivid wildlife memories was watching a herd of 8 Collared Peccaries foraging near one of the porches.
-Among them were a mother and her nursing twins – mere feet outside our door!
+Among the most vivid wildlife memories was a herd of 8 Collared Peccaries foraging near one of the porches.
+Among them were a mother and her nursing twins – mere feet outside the door!
 When wildlife start to raise their young on your literal doorstep, you truly know that your conservation efforts have paid off.
-Likewise, we have observed White-tailed Deer fawns, Quail chicks, tadpoles in our Wildlife Ponds, and evidence of many other species reproducing at Raven’s Nest Nature Sanctuary.
+Likewise, Gambel’s Quail chicks, tadpoles in the Wildlife Ponds, and evidence of many other species reproducing at Raven’s Nest Nature Sanctuary bear testament to the success of vaious ecological restoration projects around the house.
 In a day and age of extinctions and habitat destruction, it fills the soul and is supremely satisfying to be able to truly help the biodiversity – life itself – in an area so globally important as the Sky Islands of Arizona.

-All told, the breath taking transformation brought to the house and the land by Claudia and Vincent have worked magic.
-Anyone walking through and experiencing these spaces immeadietely experiences the love and dedication, the thoughtfulness and love, poured into the Nature Sanctuary.
+All told, the breath taking transformation brought to the house and the land by Claudia and Vincent have worked biodiversity magic.
+Anyone walking through and experiencing these spaces immediately experiences the love and dedication poured into the Nature Sanctuary and the resultant biodiversity.